 Given an appellation contrôlée in 2010, the distinctive white cattle reign supreme.
 In the spring, summer and autumn months, the cattle feeds on the lush pastureland, particularly around Charolles which gave them their name.
 The beef is famed for its tender, succulent meat.

-There are some 150 different varieties of mushrooms in Burgundy, found in the forest of the Morvan and the limestone areas near Vézelay, in the Puisaye, Othe forest and the Châtillonais.
+There are some 150 different varieties of mushrooms in Burgundy.
+They grow in the forest of the Morvan and the limestone areas near Vézelay, in the Puisaye, Othe forest and the Châtillonais.

 If you do find some, take them to the local chemist (pharamacie) to check they’re edible.

 These ‘Black Diamonds’ produce pungent rich flavours.
-Growing just underground on tree roots, they were originally hunted by pigs but now dogs are also used.
+Growing just underground on tree roots, they were originally hunted by pigs.
+Today dogs are also used.
 It’s hard to farm them so they are very expensive.
-Around 50 metric tonnes are harvested in winter.
+Around 50 metric tonnes are harvested in winter each year

 Burgundy’s notable cheeses date back to the medieval monasteries and their cheese-making monks.